Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Conclusions

-In this framework, the observed long-term ``on'' and ``off'' behaviour of many LPRTs follows from modest variations in the ISM inflow that shift $R_{A}$ inward or outward and alter the leakage fraction, intermittently suppressing or restoring the ECME.
+Within this framework, the observed long-term ``on'' and ``off'' behaviour of many LPRTs follows naturally from modest variations in the local ISM environment.
+Small changes in ambient density or relative velocity can shift the Alfv\'en radius, alter the magnetospheric loading, and modulate the leakage fraction of inflowing plasma, intermittently suppressing or restoring the maser emission without requiring intrinsic changes to the neutron star itself.

-The ECME model yields several observational predictions. (i) A weak downward drift of pulse phase with decreasing frequency is expected for emission occurring at radii where $B\propto r^{-3}$, producing fractional shifts of order less than 1 per cent across 0.7 to 1.5 GHz, as observed in several LPRTs. (ii) Correlated changes in $L/I$ and $V/I$ with observing frequency follow from $\rho_{W}\propto\nu^{-3}$. (iii) Narrow duty cycles imply beaming fractions $f_{b}\sim0.01-0.1$, suggesting a large unseen parent population.
+The ECME model yields several testable observational predictions. (i) A weak downward drift of pulse phase with decreasing observing frequency is expected for emission occurring along dipolar field lines where $B\propto r^{-3}$, producing fractional phase shifts of the order of $\lesssim1$ per cent across the $0.7-1.5$\,GHz band, consistent with existing measurements in several LPRTs. (ii) Correlated changes in the linear and circular polarisation fractions with frequency are predicted from the strong frequency dependence of the Faraday conversion coefficient, $\rho_W\propto\nu^{-3}$. (iii) Narrow duty cycles imply beaming fractions $f_b\sim0.01-0.1$, indicating that only a small fraction of favourable lines of sight intercept the ECME beam.

+If the inferred beaming fractions are representative, the currently known LPRTs may constitute only the visible tip of a much larger Galactic population of long-period, weak-field neutron stars that are otherwise electromagnetically inconspicuous.

+Future wide-field, multi-frequency radio surveys, combined with sensitive and time-resolved X-ray monitoring, will therefore be crucial for identifying additional members of this population and for testing the predicted dependence of LPRT activity on neutron-star space velocity, local ISM density, and magnetospheric loading.

+Taken together, these results suggest that LPRTs open a new observational window on a largely unexplored population of neutron stars, bridging the gap between classical pulsars and thermally emitting isolated neutron stars, and providing a novel probe of magnetospheric physics and neutron star interaction with the Galactic environment.